 A platform to help you unlock faster time to insight ($1/credit).

-Fivetran automated data integration offers a fully managed ELT architecture for ready to query schemas and zero maintenance data pipelines.
+Fivetran automated data integration offers a fully managed ELT architecture for ready-to-query schemas and zero maintenance pipelines.

 The platform was built to give analysts access to any data they need, at any given time.

 Businesses can replicate applications a lot faster and maintain a high-performance cloud warehouse.

 Data mappings make it easy for businesses to link their data sources with destinations.
 And that’s not even scratching the surface of what Fivetran can do.

 - Robust Security: The platform has extensive security measures to keep your data pipeline safe and secure from prying eyes.